 Whichever type of pill you choose, you’ll be very well protected from the risk of pregnancy if you use the pill correctly.
 Used perfectly, both the combined and the progestin-only birth control pill are 99 percent effective at stopping you from becoming pregnant.

 The pill is a common and convenient form of birth control.
-If you take it daily at the same time every morning, you may be up to 99 percent protected against the risk of becoming pregnant from sex, all without having to worry about using other forms of contraception.
+If you take it daily at the same time every day, you may be up to 99 percent protected against the risk of becoming pregnant from sex, all without having to worry about using other forms of contraception.

 Not all birth control pills use the same cycle length.
 Certain pills have a cycle that lasts for 28 days, whereas other birth control pills use an extended cycle that can last for as long as three months at a time.